 - Officer and staff training.

-The team of Modern Slavery Regional Coordinators has worked with modern slavery single points of contact within forces to review progress in the implementation of action plan locally.
+The team of Modern Slavery and OIC Regional Coordinators has worked with modern slavery single points of contact within forces to review progress in the implementation of action plan locally.
 Chief constables, chief officers and PCCs have also been involved in engagement events where progress on modern slavery has been and key focus for discussion.